httpie/crosshash/README.md

 #### CLI

 You can invoke `crosshash.js` directly.
-The package also installs two identical scripts `crosshash` and `crosshash-js` (the latter is useful when you want to ensure you’re invoking the JavaScript implementation).
+The package also installs two identical scripts `crosshash` and `crosshash.js` (the latter is useful when you want to ensure you’re invoking the JavaScript implementation).

 ```bash
 ./crosshash.js --json '{"B": 2, "C": [1, 2, 3], "A": 1}'